 - About Us

 - My Account

-Ward was from Philadelphia, PA where she began her singing and piano career at the age of six.
-In 1934 she was an accompanist for the Ward Trio, a family group that included her mother, Gertrude and her sister Willa.
+Ward was from Philadelphia, PA, where she began her singing and piano career at six.
+In 1934 she was an accompanist for the Ward Trio, a family group that included her mother, Gertrude, and her sister Willa.
 The group received national attention in 1943 when it sang at the National Baptist Convention.
-Afterwards they toured throughout the country.
+Afterward, they toured throughout the country.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York